-Driftwood anticipates pre-mobilization of Pipeline construction activities to begin shortly after mobilizing for construction of the LNG Facility, with construction beginning approximately one year after receiving the FERC Order and occurring in three phases over 30 months.
+Driftwood anticipates pre-mobilization of Pipeline construction activities to begin in mid-2019, with construction to begin in the fourth quarter of 2019.
 Driftwood anticipates the construction phase of the Pipeline would occur in stages so that the arrival of feed gas to the LNG Facility is increased over time as the individual liquefaction plants are constructed and placed into service.